CCI-BIO/Pan-cancerAnalysis/README.md

-<b>Gene regulatory networks identify pan-cancer cuproplasia-related gene signatures to predict patient outcome</b>
+<b>A gene regulatory network identifies a cuproplasia-related gene signature pan-cancer to predict patient outcome</b>

 This repository includes the scripts and data of the proposed method.